 As with The Social Care Platform, this latest innovation is built on a world-class technology: the Salesforce Lightning Platform.
 With the COVID-19 crisis, speed of execution and app development at the lowest-cost is of crucial importance.
 The key to this is No-Code, First.

-With the Salesforce Lightning Platform, we have a readymade technology that allows the non-programmer ('Citizen Developer') to rapidly create forms-based cloud apps, without writing code - sometimes called 'No-Code' or 'declarative programming'.
+With the Salesforce Lightning Platform, we have a readymade technology that allows the non-programmer ('Citizen Developer') to rapidly create forms-based cloud apps, without writing code - which is sometimes called 'No-Code' or 'declarative programming'.
 This is in contrast to 'Code' or 'imperative programming' - where programmers make use of a variety of languages to create cloud apps in this more traditional approach to digital innovation.
-This is too slow for the COVID-19 crisis.
+This is too slow for the COVID-19 crisis and economic recession.

 No-Code innovation with the Salesforce Lightning Platform usually results in cloud apps being published 10x+ faster through declarative programming, when compared to the ground-up, imperative programming approach.
 This is especially relevant where the solution to the Wicked Problem is inherently based on what might be described as a combination of 'forms' and 'workflow', optimised as a 'Meaningful Journey', to execute a particular process or task.

 For example, the third Wicked Problem of Delivering Equipment to NHS hospitals or home care environments (Itself, a root cause of bed-blocking) may be addressed through everyone in the supply chain sharing an app created with the Salesforce Lightning Platform - and done so in days and hours - not weeks and months.

 And now let's think about solving every other Wicked Problem that can benefit from a forms-based app shared within and beyond the boundaries of your organisation.
-It starts with applying Design Thinking in 5 steps, iteratively: Empathize; Define; Ideate; Prototype and Test.
+It starts with applying Design Thinking in five steps, iteratively: Empathize; Define; Ideate; Prototype and Test.

 What follows from Empathy Mapping and an insightful Define capture of the Wicked Problem is the rapid creation of a new cloud app, through the Ideate, Prototype and Test steps executed in days and hours - not weeks and months.